 rear facing), when used in conjunction with a castle nut, ESF will allow

 retractable carbine stocks to fully collapse.
 SOPMOD and B5 Systems

 Bravo stocks will fully collapse with a rear facing QD swivel installed,

 other carbine stocks must be closed on the #2 position on the RE (#1

 position being fully closed) if a rear facing QD swivel is present.

 ESF is available in

-4140 steel, DLC or phosphate coated ESF-H and ESF-H1 (single, rear facing socket only) versions.
-ESF has
+4140 steel, DLC or phosphate coated ESF-H (3 sockets) and Cerakoted versions.
+ESF-H has

 rotation limited side facing sockets.
 The rear facing socket has no